 There are hundreds of boutiques, art galleries, spice and gem stores, and handicrafts dotted throughout Galle Fort, with Pedlar St being the epicenter of the action.
 We definitely think the best shopping in Sri Lanka is within the walls of Galle Fort, so if you’re looking for a bargain, this is your place.

 Places to Eat in Galle

-The portion was more than enough for me and the food was flavoursome.
-The ‘Rampart Hotel’ on Rampart Street, which serves a decent Sri Lankan cuisine seafood lunch, comes at a more reasonable price with a nice sea view.
+The portions are more than enough and the food is flavorsome.
+The ‘Rampart Hotel’ on Rampart Street, serves a decent Sri Lankan cuisine seafood lunch, and comes at a more reasonable price with a nice view of the sea.
 It isn’t a hip place but may go easier on your pocket.
-And there are also many chic coffee shops and restaurants worth checking out too.
+And there are various chic coffee shops and restaurants worth checking out too.

 Nic Nacs & Souvenirs